• Skip to primary navigation

 • Preheat oven to 375°F. Grease a medium baking dish.

-• In a skillet, melt 1 tbsp butter.
+• In a skillet, melt 1 tablespoon butter.
 Add mushrooms and cook until browned.
 Stir in garlic and cook 1 minute.
 Remove from pan.

 • Add spinach to skillet and sauté until wilted.
 Transfer to a bowl and press out excess moisture.